mapping-commons/sssom/README.md

 ```

 A [second report with updates since the primary SSSOM publication](https://ceur-ws.org/Vol-3324/om2022_LTpaper6.pdf) above was published as part of the proceedings of the Ontology Matching Workshop 2022.

+## Copying

+SSSOM is distributed under the terms of the 3-clause BSD license, as included in the [LICENSE](LICENSE) file of the source distribution.

+By exception, the following files are _not_ covered by the 3-clause BSD license:

+* [sssom-banner.png](src/docs/images/sssom-banner.png): That file may only be used by members of the internal Monarch team and collaborators on Monarch flagship products.